simply-framework/container/README.md

 [container-interop](https://github.com/container-interop/container-interop/blob/master/docs/Delegate-lookup.md)
 standard.

-The API documentation is available at: http://docs.riimu.net/simply/container/

 NOTE: This package is part of personal experimental framework.
 No stable API or proper documentation is to be expected until the framework has proven itself in practical use cases.

+API documentation is available at: https://docs.riimu.net/simply/container/

 ## Credits ##